spdx/spdx-3-model/specmark.md

 data model, by the [spec-parser](https://github.com/spdx/spec-parser/).

-For instance, a summary listed under the "Summary" heading will be represented as an `rdfs:comment` in the RDF file.
+For instance, a summary listed under the "Summary" heading will be represented as a `rdfs:comment` in the RDF file.
 Likewise, a value specified for the "minCount" of a property name under the "Properties" heading will be translated into a `sh:minCount` in the RDF file.
 See [an example](#example).